modulovalue/dart_filter/README.md

 ## All available FilterCriteria:

-- AcceptAllCriteria: Accepts all items.
+- AcceptAllCriteria: accepts all items.
-- AcceptNoneCriteria: Accepts no items.
+- AcceptNoneCriteria: accepts no items.
-- AndCriteria (.and or &): Accepts an item only if all criteria are met.
+- AndCriteria (.and or &): accepts an item only if all criteria are met.
-- OrCriteria (.or or |): Accepts an item only if one of the provided criteria is met.
+- OrCriteria (.or or |): accepts an item only if one of the provided criteria is met.
-- XOrCriteria (.xor): Accepts an item only if one of the provided criteria is met.
+- XOrCriteria (.xor): accepts an item only if one of the provided criteria is met.
-- NotCriteria (.not): Negates the provided criteria.
+- NotCriteria (.not): negates the provided criteria.
-- MapCriteria (.map): Use this to map a criteria to a different type.
+- MapCriteria (.map): use this to map a criteria to a different type.
-- EqualsCriteria: Accepts an item only if it is equal (==) to the provided value.
+- EqualsCriteria: accepts an item only if it is equal (==) to the provided value.
-- AnonymousCriteria: Use this to quickly prototype a custom criteria without subclassing FilterCriteria.
+- AnonymousCriteria: use this to quickly prototype a custom criteria without subclassing FilterCriteria.

 There are also some criteria for Lists of Strings:
-- StartsWithFilter: Accepts only Strings that start with the provided string.
+- StartsWithFilter: accepts only Strings that start with the provided string.
-- EndsWithFilter: Accepts only Strings that end with the provided string.
+- EndsWithFilter: accepts only Strings that end with the provided string.
-- ContainsFilter: Accepts only Strings that contain the provided string.
+- ContainsFilter: accepts only Strings that contain the provided string.